 China has a massive population and a correspondingly large patient group.
 Homegrown science is pretty advanced in some areas, such as CRISPR gene therapy and development of CAR-T cell therapies for cancer.
-However, drug development in China lags behind the US and Europe and access to new and innovative drugs is limited, explained Katherine Cohen, Venture Partner from Chinese investment firm Panacea Venture.
-Cohen was part of a panel of experts who discussed this topic at the Bio-Europe conference in Copenhagen in November.
+However, drug development in China lags behind the US and Europe and access to new and innovative drugs is limited, explained Katherine Cohen, Venture Partner from Chinese investment firm Panacea Venture at the 2018 Bio-Europe conference.

 Phenomenal economic growth in the last few decades means there is a lot of available finance for investment.
 Recently, the Chinese Government has also recognised the importance of the biotech industry.
 It has introduced changes in regulations to make it easier for local companies to develop new products, but also for banks and VCs to seek out promising foreign investments.

 While the US is still the leader when it comes to foreign investments, Europe is fast catching up and a number of factors make companies in this region attractive prospects for Chinese companies to invest in.

 One key outcome of these changes is that it is much quicker and easier for drugs developed by foreign companies to be approved and sold in China.

 Clinical data from an overseas multi-center trial can now be used to support marketing authorization of a drug.
 Although the trial can be carried out overseas, the drug developers need to show that the treatment being assessed will not act differently in a Chinese population (eg, because of genetic differences) compared with the trial population.